human-conditions/yodrew.github.io-original/_pages/introduction.md

 ##### nature

 Darkness is instinctive.
 We sleep in it at night and nap in shadows.
 We use our hands to cover our eyes when overwhelmed.
-We take longer refuge in caves and shelters when injured.
+When injured or sick, we take longer refuge in caves and shelters.
 We and many other animals always have.

 Absolute darkness is natural.
 Our natural habitat is tropical forest.
 At night its floor is pitch black.